University of Toronto- Medical Sciences Building

 The scholarship will allow the successful applicant to attend any of the four modules (Human Physiology, Molecular Biology and Genetics, Pharmacology & Toxicology, or Microbiology) for duration of one-week.
 The scholarship includes the registration fee and payment of the program.
 The cost of transportation to and from the program, lunch, and accommodation is not included in the scholarship.
 Additional scholarships are available to students who identify as Aboriginal (First Nations, Metis, Inuit, non-Status, etc.).

 The application process differs for the scholarship, as they are more comprehensive.
-Please do NOT register for the program if you plan on applying for the scholarship.
+Please do NOT register for the program if you plan on applying for the scholarship as a certain number of spots are reserved for scholarship students.
 Click here to obtain more information on how to apply.
 If you have any questions regarding the scholarship, please contact us at firstname.lastname@example.org

 How much can I expect my commute to cost?

 This varies depending on where you are located.
 For more information about arriving to and from campus please look at the own arrival to program page.

 Lunch is not included in the program fees.
 Students are welcome to bring their own lunch or to buy lunch at the various cafeterias, restaurants, and food trucks in the surrounding vicinity to UofT.

 I’m from out of town.
 Will there be someone to pick me up?